nichoth/socket-examples/desktop-node-vanilla-html/README.md

-# A Tonic example desktop app built with Socket SDK
+# A plain html file app built with Socket SDK

-This app uses [ssc-node](https://github.com/socketsupply/ssc-node) as a backend and [Tonic](https://tonicframework.dev) code bundled with [esbuild](https://esbuild.github.io) for a frontend.
+This app uses [ssc-node](https://github.com/socketsupply/ssc-node) as a backend and a plain html file as the front end

 # Build instructions